DAVID SCHARF / SCIENCE PHOTO LIBRARY DAVID SCHARF / SCIENCE PHOTO LIBRARY

 Staphylococcus aureus bacteria.
-Coloured scanning electron micrograph (SEM) of Staphylococcus aureus bacteria (round) on a human phagocyte white blood cell.
-S. aureus is a Gram-positive coccus (round) bacteria that is found on the skin and mucous membranes of humans and many animals.
-The bacteria are usually harmless, but infections can occur on broken skin or within a blocked sweat or sebaceous gland, resulting in boils, pustules and abscesses.
-S. aureus can also cause food poisoning, producing toxins that induce vomiting.
-Certain strains cause the potentially fatal toxic shock syndrome (TSS).
+Coloured scanning electron micrograph (SEM) of Staphylococcus aureus bacteria.
+These Gram-positive cocci (spherical bacteria) are found in humans and animals.
+They are found on the skin and the mucous membranes of the nose, throat and other regions.
+These bacteria are usually harmless, but infection occurs on broken skin or within a blocked sweat or sebaceous gland, resulting in boils, pustules and abscesses.
+They can also cause food poisoning, producing toxins that induce vomiting.
+Certain strains of S. aureus induce the potentially fatal toxic shock syndrome (TSS).
 Magnification: x11,800 at 5x7cm size.

 Model release not required.
 Property release not required.